zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for RFB event share flag messages

-   :c: The connection record for the underlying transport-layer session/flow.
+   :param c: The connection record for the underlying transport-layer session/flow.

-   :flag: whether or not the share flag was set
+   :param flag: whether or not the share flag was set

 .. zeek:id:: rfb_client_version
    :source-code: base/protocols/rfb/main.zeek 117 122